Promotions Review Committee (PRC) Terms of Reference

 I. MANDATE

-The Promotions Review Committee (PRC) supports The Michener Institute of Education at UHN’s (“Michener”) commitment to excellence in learning and teaching as embedded in UHN’s Education Strategic Plan and applies Michener policy while carefully considering faculty recommendations regarding student standing and promotion.
+The Promotions Review Committee (PRC) supports The Michener Institute of Education at UHN’s (“Michener”) commitment to excellence in learning and teaching and applies Michener policy while carefully considering faculty recommendations regarding student standing and promotion.

 II.
 PURPOSE

-The Promotions Review Committee (PRC) is established with the approval of the Executive Vice President, Education, UHN and is responsible for informing the Registrar’s Office regarding matters relating to student grades, academic progress, supplemental and post supplemental activity within their didactic and clinical studies.
+The Promotions Review Committee (PRC) is responsible for informing the Registrar’s Office regarding matters relating to student supplemental and post supplemental activity within their didactic and clinical studies.
+The PRC will review and make decisions on students wo have been denied supplemental activity and/or those that have committed academic misconduct that has not been resolved.
+The PRC has no formal management and/or governance responsibilities at Michener.

 III.
 MEMBERSHIP